bauer-jan/whatsapp-agent/README.md

 session_storage_dir: "sessions/"
 log_level: "INFO"
 log_file: "agent.log"

+## Add Additional MCP Configurations
 ```

 `response_mode` controls who gets a reply:
 - `all` — everyone (not recommended — any number triggers LLM calls)
 - `admin_only` — only you
 - `whitelist` — you + listed numbers and groups

+## Design decisions

+**Session-per-number isolation** — Each phone number gets its own Strands agent instance with separate conversation history via `FileSessionManager`.
+No cross-contamination.

+**Agent decides when to respond** — The agent receives messages as context and explicitly calls `reply` or `write_message` tools to send.
+If it has nothing to say, it stays silent.
+No auto-forwarding.

+**It becomes someone** — On first run, the agent starts a conversation with you (BOOTSTRAP.md) to figure out its name, personality, and vibe.
+Then it writes its own SOUL.md.
+From that point on, it has a persistent identity.

+**Filesystem as Persona** — The agent's identity and behavior are plain markdown files on disk.
+No database.
+The agent reads them on every message and can update them at runtime.

+**Per-task heartbeat scheduling** — Background tasks defined in HEARTBEAT.md run on individual intervals (`[every N min]` syntax).
+The agent can check in or do anything else autonomously while nobody's talking to it.

 ## Tools